-- c.
-Fills within the 100-year floodplains.
-This activity must comply with applicable Federal Emergency Management Agency approved state or local floodplain management requirements. - 31.
-Federal Liability: In issuing this permit and any subsequent activity verification, the federal government does not assume any liability, including but not limited to the following: - a.
-Damages to permitted project or users, thereof, as a result of other permitted or unpermitted activities or from natural causes; - b.
-Damages to the permitted project or uses, thereof, as a result of current or future activities undertaken by or on behalf of the United States in the public interest; - c.
-Damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit; - d.
+- d.
 Design or construction deficiencies associated with the permitted work; and - e.
-Damage claims associated with any future modification, suspension, or revocation of the PASPGP-7. - 32.
-False and Incomplete Information: The Corps may modify or rescind a previously issued project-specific verification if it determines that the original verification was issued based on false, incomplete, and/or inaccurate information; or other information becomes available whereby such action is necessary to ensure compliance with other federal laws and regulations. - 33.
-Anadromous Fish Waters: To protect anadromous fishes during their migration and spawning, no work can take place in the anadromous fish waterways listed in the table below from March 1 to June 30 unless approved in writing by the Corps.
-Questions on the applicability of this condition should be directed to the Corps, Philadelphia District.
+Damage claims associated with any future modification, suspension, or revocation of the PASPGP-6. - 30.
+False and Incomplete Information: The Corps may modify or rescind a previously issued project specific verification, if it determines that the original verification was issued based on false, incomplete and/or inaccurate information; or other information becomes available whereby such action is necessary to ensure compliance with other federal laws and regulations. - 31.
+Essential Fish Habitat: No work can take place in the following waterways listed in the table below from March 15 to June 30 unless approved in writing by the Corps.
+Questions on the applicability of this condition should be directed to the Corps of Engineers, Philadelphia District.